antonrh/anydi/docs/usage.md

 ### Registering Providers

-To register a provider, you can use the `register_provider` method of the `PyxDI` instance.
+To register a provider, you can use the `register_provider` method of the `Container` instance.
 The method takes three arguments: the type of the object to be provided, the provider function or class, and an scope.

 ```python